Divines (film)

-Divines is a 2016 drama film directed by Houda Benyamina.
+Divines is a 2016 crime drama film directed by Houda Benyamina.
 It was screened in the Directors' Fortnight section at the 2016 Cannes Film Festival.
 At Cannes, Houda Benyamina won the Caméra d'Or.
 The film also was an official selection of the Toronto International Film Festival in the Discovery section.
 It was released on Netflix worldwide (except in France) on 18 November 2016.

 Plot

 Dounia is a teenage girl living in a Romani banlieue on the outskirts of Paris with her mother and aunt.
 She and her best friend Maimouna hustle for money, shoplifting from supermarkets and then reselling their wares on the streets to their classmates.
 The two girls have a secret hiding place in the catwalk of a local theatre where they observe dance auditions.
 Djigui, an untrained dancer, catches Dounia's eye.
 One day, Maimouna dares Dounia to spit on him and she does, resulting in him trying to chase her down.
 He ends up slipping and Dounia rescues him by pulling him up from the catwalk.

 At school, Dounia is expected to be trained as a receptionist.
 She rebels against her teacher, ridiculing her for her lack of money and vowing to earn more money than her teacher could ever dream of.
 Rebecca, a local drug dealer, shows the kids a video from a trip to Thailand and plans to move there for the growing sex tourism.
 Determined to be part of Rebecca's gang, Dounia observes her giving drugs to a dealer, Samir.
 She steals the drugs from a hiding spot and brings them to Rebecca, telling her that she would do a better job as a dealer.
 Impressed, Rebecca agrees to let Dounia start working for her.

 Rebecca gives Dounia and Maimouna a series of odd jobs which they successfully complete, working up the ranks from chores to dealing drugs.
 Rebecca confides in the two that a rich man, Reda, keeps 100,000 euros in his apartment, and plans for Dounia to steal it.
 Dounia continues to hide her money in the theatre but when it is gone she confronts Djigui, who refuses to give it back.

 Samir drives Dounia and Maimouna go to a nightclub and succeed in getting the mark to notice Dounia.
 When they leave, they find that Samir has left; when she gets home, Dounia finds Samir having sex with her mother.
 She scolds her mother, then burns Samir's mother's car.
 When the firefighters show up Dounia throws glass bottles at them and starts a riot, leading her to be arrested.
 At the station, Maimouna and Dounia are loudly berated by Maimouna's devout Muslim parents and an angry Rebecca scolds Dounia for getting in trouble with the police.